eQuery/eQuery/README.md

 ### Load tests in an iframe ###

-Loads a given page constructing a url with fileName: `"./data/" + fileName + ".html"` and fires the given callback on jQuery ready (using the jQuery loading from that page) and passes the iFrame's jQuery to the callback.
+Loads a given page constructing a url with fileName: `"./data/" + fileName + ".html"` and fires the given callback on eQuery ready (using the eQuery loading from that page) and passes the iFrame's eQuery to the callback.

 ```js
 testIframe( fileName, testName, callback );